 The PAC is designed and manufactured for high-reliability, remote monitoring and control of pumps and a wide range of sensors, including flow, pressure, depth and soil moisture.
 It offers the greatest flexibility on the market for electrical inputs and outputs, from 12VDC to 600VAC, and communications, all common analog and digital protocols.

 The PAC connects to the Polaris cloud via cell or satellite networks and directly to utility DER Management Systems using the OpenADR protocol.
-Communications are efficiently optimized for low-bandwidth environments and the onboard processor and memory enable continued operation and enforcement of schedules and logic when network connection is lost.
+Communications are efficiently optimized for low-bandwidth environments and the onboard processor and memory enable continued operation and enforcement of schedules and logic if the network connection is lost.

 The NOC platform controls and monitors Polaris’ network of PACs in the field, monitors utility interfaces for Demand Response dispatches and delivers IoT data and commands to and from Polaris’ Azure platform and third party integrations.
 During DR events the NOC monitors performance of assets on the network and resets to normal operations at their conclusion.